Good-Data-Hub/taxonomy4good/README.md

     </a>
 </p>
 <br/><br/>
-Through the help of academics, professionals, and activists, GOOD DATA HUB has created a sustainability lexicon for terms used in multiple forms of reporting, social communicative exchange, and other sustainability contexts.
+Harnessing the insights of academics, professionals, and activists, GOOD DATA HUB proudly presents Taxonomy4Good—an expansive sustainability lexicon thoughtfully compiled for a multitude of reporting styles, social interactions, and diverse sustainability domains.
+Empower your communication with a rich library of sustainbility standards that foster easy sustainbility data analysis 📚📊

 ## Table of Content